shopwareLabs/AppRegistrationService/README.md

 ## ToDos

 - [ ] heavily cache installed app reads from app side (+ invalidate on changes)
+  - not sure if it is possible or makes sense, as in order to validate the auth we need to do a DB request anyway
-- [ ] implement endpoints for shopware lifecycle (update shopware, uninstall app, ...)
+- [x] implement endpoints for shopware lifecycle (update shopware, uninstall app, ...)
 - [ ] implement webhooks for apps to register (e.g. onInstall onUpdate etc + handle auth)
 - [ ] provide sdk and include in the js sdk